anuprulez/galaxy_tool_recommendation/README.md

-# Tool recommender system in Galaxy using extra trees classifier
+# Tool recommender system in Galaxy using ExtraTrees classifier

 ## General information